Your blood sugar level and diabetes

 As a result, sugar can’t get into your cells, so it stays in your blood.
 This causes your blood sugar to stay too high (also called hyperglycemia).

 Both high and low blood sugar can result in serious complications.
-That’s why controlling your blood glucose level is an essential part of managing your diabetes.
+That’s why controlling your blood sugar level is an essential part of managing your diabetes.

 Follow your doctor’s recommendation about the best time of day to check your blood sugar.
-Once you get a little practice checking your levels, it will become part of your routine.
+Once you get a little practice checking your blood sugar, it will become part of your routine.

 What are the symptoms of diabetes?